Divisionsforeningen: History

 The association's first board meeting took place in Aalborg on 4 April 1969, and resulted in common ground on the aspect of identical entrance fees at half price at top-flight league matches for children and old-age and invalidity pensioners across the entire country – the clubs in the 2nd and 3rd divisions received a recommendation from the association to introduce the same scheme.
 The initiative was welcomed by the Danish FA, who offered to provide the administration.
 It was also decided to investigate the possibility of taking out a collective accident insurance for the clubs' 25 best players – insurance of all players in the 14 clubs was deemed as not being financially feasible.
 A condemnation of the Danmarks Idrætsforbund's TV committee for allowing a TV broadcast from the 1969 Ice Hockey World Championships at the same time as the premiere of the Danmarksturneringen, discussion of contracts for advertising on training shirts, attention to unpaid exploitation of players in an advertising context, discussion about disbursing money to players, the issue of standard contracts and identical salaries for professional coaches, and establishing a cooperation with the corresponding Swedish association, was also on the agenda at the meeting.
 Two board members stated that the new association would be working towards making the game of football in Denmark more attractive, including providing entertainment at matches with the goal of attracting more spectators.

 At the formation of the league organisation, it was decided to not initially include the clubs in the 2nd of 3rd divisions.
 The clubs in the 2nd divisions became members in 1970, while the clubs in the 3rd division became members in 1971.
 Clubs that were relegated to the fourth division would lose their membership.

-Since 1999, Divisionsforeningen have entered into collective agreements with the Danish Football Players' Association.
+Despite the short lived Danish professional league (Dansk Professionelt Fodboldforbund; DPF), formed in 1977, failed to organize any activities, this endeavor likely influenced the Danish FA to ease regulations on amateurism in 1978.
+Divisionsforeningen, whose original mission was to legalize professional football in Denmark, would hence onwards become the sole representative of Danish professional club football.

+Since 1999, Divisionsforeningen and its employers' association (Divisionsforeningens Arbejdsgiverforening), representing the football clubs, have entered into collective agreements for the professional football sector with the Danish Football Players' Association, representing the players.
+To end a long-running dispute involving transfer payment for players under the age of 23, and a week's conflict in August 2004, with Spillerforeningen, renewed negotiations resulted in a new three year collective agreement being signed on 11 October 2004, allowing for transfer fees under certain circumstances among other things.

-List of chairmen
+List of chairmen and presidents

+The title of chairman was changed to president in September 2022.